Author: Rebecca Fyfe

 She went down the stairs and found her mom in the kitchen preparing dinner.
 “Hi, Mom,” she said, “I’ve got a bunch of stuff for the charity auction at school.
 I need you to look through it and make sure I’m not giving away anything you don’t want me to, okay?”

-“Sure, hon,” her mom said, but then Sandra heard her say “Great!
-Another thing to add to my long to-do list!” in a sarcastic voice.
-The problem with hearing this is that Sandra had been looking right at her while she’d been saying it, and she hadn’t moved her lips or acted as though she was speaking at all.
+“Sure, hon,” her mom said, "I can't look through it right now though.
+I've got some reports to finish writing tonight."
+Sandra was certain just then she heard her say “Great!
+Another thing to add to my long to-do list."
+Sandra had been looking right at her while she’d been saying it, and she hadn’t moved her lips or acted as though she was speaking at all.
 She hadn’t actually said anything, yet Sandra had definitely heard something.

-Sandra thought about what was happening for a few minutes but then decided that she must be imagining it.
-That’s when she noticed that the necklace was glowing.
-She walked into the bathroom to wash her hands and looked at herself in the mirror.
+As Sandra washed her hands, she looked at herself in the mirror.
 The necklace was definitely glowing.
 But the glow was fading.
 She wrapped her hand around it, without even thinking of what she was doing and it felt warm in her hand.
-She was very curious about the necklace, but she decided to just go and enjoy her dinner with her family and think about the necklace and its strangeness later.
+She was very curious about the necklace, but before she could think more about it, her mom called her.

-Sandra suddenly knew that it was the necklace.
+Sandra knew that it was the necklace.
 It had to be!
-She looked down at the necklace hanging around her neck and that subtle glow was visible again.
+She looked down at the necklae hanging around her neck and that subtle glow was visible again.
 How was the necklace doing this?
 She could hear her dog’s thoughts.
 Could she hear the thoughts of other animals too?
 While her mom went to answer the door and her dad and brother were busy talking about other things, Sandra covertly unclasped the necklace from around her neck and slipped it into her pocket.
 She didn’t want to hear anyone else’s thoughts right now because the whole thing was freaking her out.
-She’d try and figure out more about the necklace and what was happening later, when she’d gone to her room for the night.
+Where had Grams found this necklace?
+Had Grams known it was magical?